lailsonbm/awesome_nested_fields/README.md

 Compatibility
 -------------

 awesome_nested_fields works only with jQuery and Rails 3.x.
 Sorry, Rails 2.x users.
+Tested with ActiveRecord and Mongoid (but should work wherever `accepts_nested_fields` method is available).

 Contributors